Nagle Catholic College: St. Patrick's College (1925–1993)

 Hence on 11 December, Brother Celsus O'Donnell arrived in Geraldton to prepare the opening of the new boarding college.
 On the school year of 1926, St Patrick's College was officially opened with Brother O'Donnell as the first principal.
 On 15 February, there was a reported sixty day boys and ten boarders in attendance.

 In 1940, the first prefects were appointed with Kevin Bradley, Geoffrey Meyer, John White, Bernard Williams, Charles Cripps and Ronald Hesford undertaking the positions.

 St Patrick's Day in 1943 was marked with sports and surfing, which was the origin of the popular St Patrick's Day tradition Nagle participates every year.

 During the 60s, bands began to form with 'Les Silhouettes' and 'The Doppler Effect' taking over the St Patrick's College music scene.

 In 1976, the Golden jubilee of St Patrick's College was built, with a new primary school being built.

 During 1994, St Patrick's College began the process of merging with Stella Maris College to form Nagle Catholic College.

 Currently, the St Patrick's College campus is home to the Catholic Education Geraldton branch and Leaning Tree Primary School.

 Nagle today (1994–present)

 In 1994, Nagle Catholic College was founded, combining the two boarding colleges.
 Therefore, it was the first time the two genders combined in one school.
 The authority chose the Stella Maris Presentation College campus to grow the newly combined college.
 Bishop Justin Bianchini formally commissioned the college.

 Nagle has grown into a dynamic college with new buildings erecting in the campus.
 For example, are the Edmund Rice Library, Bishop Bianchinni Gymnasium and Maslen Science Area, with all three buildings erected around within the decade.

-In 2016, Nagle expanded its operations to the remote town of Carnavon, where it offers Years 11-12 a similar curriculum as the original curriculum of the Geraldton campus.
+In 2016, Nagle expanded its operations to the remote town of Carnarvon, where it offers Years 11-12 a similar curriculum as the original curriculum of the Geraldton campus.